Food Drive Short & Sweet:

 UPDATED: Frequently Asked Questions about the “Stamp Out Hunger”® Food Drive

-Thank you for your interest and enthusiasm for the Letter Carriers’ Food Drive!
+Thank you for your interest and enthusiasm for the Letter Carriers’ Stamp Out Hunger® Food Drive!
 Here are some answers to some frequently asked questions (FAQs):

 When do I put out the food?
-On the second Saturday of May, just set out your non-perishable food well before your letter carrier’s normal pick-up time.
+On the second Saturday of May (05/12/2018), just set out your non-perishable food well before your letter carrier’s normal pick-up time.
+The earlier the better!
 Note that he or she will be delivering and collecting mail as usual, on top of collecting food donations, so that pickup time could be slightly later than usual.
+Your letter carrier might also have helpers.
+A good rule of thumb is to have the bags by your mailbox by 9 a.m.

-What you mean by “non-perishable food?”
+What do you mean by “non-perishable food?”
 The top requested non-perishable food items are: cereal, pasta, pasta sauce or spaghetti sauce, rice, canned fruits and vegetables, canned meals (such as soups, chili and pasta), 100% juice, peanut butter, macaroni & cheese, canned protein (tuna, chicken and turkey), beans (canned or dry).
+You also can donate healthy, low-sodium, low-sugar items such as beans, oatmeal and other whole grains, and canola or olive oil.

 Is there anything I shouldn’t donate?
-Please do not donate frozen food, homemade food or home-canned items, or food in glass jars.
+Please do not donate frozen food, homemade food or home-canned items.
+Please do not donate items that have expired or are in glass containers.
 In keeping with good food-handling and food-safety procedures, food that is opened, damaged, out of code or does not have the official ingredients included will be discarded by the food bank in the sorting process.

 Can I donate pet food, too?
 The Food Drive is primarily a people-food food drive, but if you also want to give pet food in addition to your regular donation, food banks may be able to distribute or direct it to pet shelters and organizations in the area that have a need.

 Can I donate baby food, too?
-Please do not donate any form of individual baby food products (including formula, jarred vegetables and fruits, meals, snacks, infant cereal).
+Yes, but please do not donate any form of individual baby food products (including formula, jarred vegetables and fruits, meals, snacks, infant cereal).
 Baby food may be donated by the case or pallet, but single item donations present potential contamination risks and special handling requirements.